pySourceSDK/ValveEXE/docs/source/contributing.rst

 Few things to know before diving in the code.

 Project Guidelines
 ------------------

-Be pythonic and document your code.
+Be pythonic, document and test your code.
 That's all.

 Dev Environment